PaddlePaddle/PaddleSpeech/examples/aishell3/vc1/README.md

 ```bash
 ./run.sh
 ```
-You can choose a range of stages you want to run, or set `stage` equal to `stop-stage` to use only one stage, for example, run the following command will only preprocess the dataset.
+You can choose a range of stages you want to run, or set `stage` equal to `stop-stage` to use only one stage, for example, running the following command will only preprocess the dataset.
 ```bash
 ./run.sh --stage 0 --stop-stage 0
 ```